This article is in need of a technical review.

 MozSmsEvent inherite methods from

-Initializes the value of an Event created through the
+- Initializes the value of an Event created.
+If the event has already being dispatched, this method does nothing.

 - Cancels the event (if it is cancelable).